-It couldn’t come at a better time.
-We’re wild for names inspired by color.
+Plus, we’re wild for names inspired by color.
 Think Hunter and Olive, Scarlett and Rowan.
-But until now, shades of blue baby names have taken a back seat.
+But until recently, shades of blue baby names have taken a back seat.

-Some of these immediately conjure a shade of blue.
+Some baby names meaning blue immediately conjure a specific shade.
 Others feel more obscure.
-And while many of these seem like great first name choices, other seem best suited as daring, adventurous middle names.
+And while many of these seem like great first name choices, other seem better suited as daring, adventurous middle names.

-But they all belong in this part of the rainbow, true blue baby names that might wear beautifully for a child born in 2020.
+But they all belong in this part of the rainbow, baby names meaning blue that could be the perfect choice for your child.

 Sure, you might expect to find Tiffany on this list.
 The iconic jeweler uses a very specific shade of blue for their packaging.
 But Tiffany is more likely to be the mom than the daughter these days, so how ’bout Alice instead?
 It’s an icy white-blue, not named for the Wonderland girl, but for First Daughter Alice Roosevelt Longworth, a socialite and fashionista.
 This hit 1919 song is about her famous Alice blue dress.